 How much weight can you lose with intermittent fasting in a week?

-This is going to depend on how much weight you have to begin with.
-How well you stick with your intermittent fasting period.
-What schedule of intermittent fasting you’re doing.
-What you’re eating the rest of the time.
-If you’re working out, etc.
+This is going to depend on how much weight you have to begin with, how well you stick with your intermittent fasting period, what schedule of intermittent fasting you’re doing, and what you’re eating the rest of the time.
+Plus if you’re working out too.

 But all things being equal most people tend to lose 2-10 pounds their first week of fasting.
-Keep in mind some of this weight can be water weight which could also throw off the scale.
-Go here to see how much people lost in one month.
+Keep in mind some of this weight loss can be water weight which could also throw off the scale.
+Go here to see how much people lost in one month with intermittent fasting.

 The Last Word

-Plus by having your fasting period earlier in the day this opens up dinner time to be able to social gather with your family and friends.
+Plus having your fasting period earlier in the day opens up dinner time to be able to social gather with your family and friends.
 All in all intermittent fasting can be a great way to lose weight and get results even if you’re only going to try it for a week.
-Just make sure you’re doing everything else right.
+Just make sure you’re doing everything else right to maximize your weight loss results.